EnEmerson/rotten-tomatoes-web-scraping/README.md

 ## For each movie on the opening week page we need to get these things....

+* Number of movies showing that week
+* List of movie names
+* When the movie opened in theaters

 ### From the Main Panel:

 * Title of the movie